undu/hexo_blog/source/_posts/Restrict-Linux-users-to-certain-workspaces-only.md

 $ cd /etc/apache2/sites-enabled/
 ```

-{% image fancybox center clear group:travel https://s3-eu-west-1.amazonaws.com/a-castellano.github.io/restrict-users-non-restrict.png  "developerguest1 is able to read our server configurations" %}
+{% image fancybox center clear group:travel https://s3-eu-west-1.amazonaws.com/a-castellano.github.io/restrict-users-non-restrict.png  "developerguest1 is able to read the server configurations" %}

-I don't trust in *developerguest1* neither his brother in arms *developerguest2*.
+I don't trust neither *developerguest1* nor his brother in arms *developerguest2*.
 I want to isolate their workspace from my entire server.
-Both developers will be able to work in their work directories buy they won't be able to know what is outside those directories.
-In this real case both developers will share their workspace but some folders will be owned only by one developer.
+Both developers will be able to work in their work directories but they won't be able to know what is outside those directories.
+In this real case both developers will share their workspace but some folders will be owned only by one of them.

 Let's do it!

 ## Setting up our workspace

 In this post we will use **Vagrant** to deploy our test server, it allows us to deploy development environments in minutes.
-We can deploy our environments to multiple providers such as **VirtualBox**, **VMware Fusion** and **AWS**.
+We can deploy our environments to multiple providers such as **VirtualBox**, **VMware Fusion** or **AWS**.
 See the [Official documentation](https://www.vagrantup.com/docs/) for more info.
 In my case, I use Vagrant to make quick tests with Virtual Machines before deploying my configurations into production environments.
-Of course, you can use any other type of Virtual Machine or physical machines, as you wish.
+Of course, you can use any other type of virtual machine or physical machines, as you wish.

 Let's start cloning my [Sysadmin Scripts](https://github.com/a-castellano/Sysadmin-Scripts) repo which contains the **Vagrantfile** that we will use.
 ``` bash